askharley/react-x-firebase-workshop/README.md

 - Learn how we can use Firebase Authentication to manage our users
 - Learn how we can use Firebase Cloud Firestore to store data and receive it in real time
 - Learn how we can use Firebase Remote Config to receive configuration variables from the cloud
+- Learn how we can use Cloud Functions to handle further business operations

 ## ⚡ Get Started